How to Become a Fire Alarm Engineer?

 • Using a multimeter.

-2. Fire Alarm System Components (here our courses can help!!!)
+2. Fire Alarm System Components

 • Control Panel: The brain of the system, which processes signals from devices and triggers alarms.